 We didn’t set out to start an ice cream company.
 In fact, we set out to make high-quality, house-made, hand-packed ice cream in fanciful flavors to serve in our Fine Dining Restaurant Group restaurants.
 As fate would have it, once our guests tasted the sweet treats, they started asking where they could buy a pint or a container to take home with them.

-From a small space in the back of one of our restaurant kitchens, production grew, leading chef Chad Horton to bring on more team members to simply keep up with the demand for our frozen treats - team members whose entire job was (and continues to be) assembling ice cream sandwiches and packing pints.
+From a small space in the back of one of our restaurant kitchens, production grew, leading chef Chad Horton to bring on more team members to simply keep up with the demand for our frozen treats - team members whose entire job was assembling ice cream sandwiches and packing pints.

-Our team, table and freezer space may have grown, but our approach has not.
-All Cream + Sugar ice creams are still made by hand using milk and cream from regionals farms, cookies are baked daily, and everything is assembled and packaged by our team before making its way to grocery shelves.
-Why not use machines to automate and speed up the packaging process?
-The answer is simple – we believe our hand-made approach is evident in every last drip.
+Since then, our team, table and freezer space may have grown, but our approach has not.
+All Cream + Sugar ice creams are still made by hand using milk and cream from regional farms, cookies are baked daily, and everything is assembled and packaged before making its way to grocery shelves.
+We believe our hand-made approach is evident in every last drip.

 No matter the creation, each Cream + Sugar product is spun with love, knowing that life is simply better with ice cream.